notification-system/docs/frontend-initial-spec.md

 * WASM support

 ## Targeting Latest SDK versions
+* Flutter 29.3
 * Android 15 (SDK 35)
+* iOS 18
+* All package references are recent

 ## Test Tool
 * Ability to generate any category of notification